abinit/abinit/doc/tutorial/eph4isotc.md

 !!! important

     [[dipdip]] can be set to zero as we are dealing with a metal and therefore the IFCs are short-ranged.
-    Note that the default value of [[dipdip]] is designed for polar semiconductors so we recommended to override the default behaviour when performing calculations with [[eph_task]] = 1.
+    Note that the default value of [[dipdip]] is designed for polar semiconductors so we recommend to override the default behaviour when performing calculations with [[eph_task]] = 1.

 Since Abinit supports multidatasets, unlike anaddb, it is easy to define an input file to compute